 - Suppose x is a quadratic residue.

 - Peggy can answer all challenges.

 - So Victor will accept x.

 - How about the claim of zero knowledge?

 - The transcript between Peggy and Victor when x is a quadratic residue can be generated without Peggy!

-- So interaction with Peggy is useless.

 - Here is how.